AFRICA

 8) Is merger filing mandatory or voluntary?

 The Indian merger control regime is mandatory and suspensory in nature.
 Notifiable transactions cannot be consummated (entirely or in part) before the CCI provides its approval.
-Inter-connected transactions must remain in abeyance till the CCI approves the transaction.

 Types of transactions to file – what constitutes a merger